hprose/hprose-swoole/README.md

 ## Usage

-You need install [swoole](http://www.swoole.com/) first.
+You need to install [swoole](http://www.swoole.com/) first.
 The minimum version of [swoole](https://github.com/swoole/swoole-src) been supported is 1.8.8.

+You also need to install [hprose-pecl](https://pecl.php.net/package/hprose) 1.6.5+.

 ### Server